New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Washington stats and trends

-- The Football Team have been underdogs by 1.5 points or more one time this year and have not covered the spread once.
+- The Football Team have yet to cover the spread this year when underdogs by 2 points or more.

-- Washington has eclipsed the over/under in 75% of its opportunities this season (three times over four games with a set point total).
+- Washington's games this season have hit the over on three of four set point totals (75%).

-- Washington is 1-2 against the spread and 2-1 overall in games when it puts up more than 17.3 points.
+- When Washington puts up more than 17.3 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Washington totals more than 349.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington churns out over 349.3 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Football Team have five giveaways this season, while the Saints have eight takeaways.